achad4/story_telling_hw3/README.md

+Motivation:  New Yorkers love city bikes, and I was just curious as to where bike rentals are concentrated and how consistent this concentration is-- which is why the system alerts on changes in the entropy of the categorical distribution of rentals across the city.
+Run it for yourself with the instructions provided and check out how New Yorkers are using their city bikes.

 This program takes in a stream of city bike  data from www.citibikenyc.com and looks for changes in the number of available bikes (bike rental events).
 Using the API, the website displays a histogram of the different stations across the city and how many rentals have occured at each one in the past 10 minutes.